oplik0/thalamus/README.md

 ## License

-Thalmus is dual-licensed under MIT and Apache 2.0.
+Thalamus is dual-licensed under MIT and Apache 2.0.

 ## Acknowledgments